ncatlab/nlab-content/pages/1841.md

 * a degree 2 [[Deligne cohomology|Deligne cocycle]] on $X$.

-In the presence of magnetic charge the electromagnetic field is modeled by a coycle in differential [[twisted cohomology]], where the twist is given by the differential 3-cocycle that models the magnetic current.
+In the presence of [[magnetic charge]] the electromagnetic field is modeled by a coycle in differential [[twisted cohomology]], where the twist is given by the differential 3-cocycle that models the [[magnetic current]].

 The analogous field modeled by a degree 3 [[Deligne cohomology|Deligne cocycle]] is the [[Kalb-Ramond field]].